-A couple years ago if you walked into any bicycle shop there was the chance that you’d see an electric bicycle.
-There was maybe 1 or 2 on the floor, and it was most likely a city style bike or beach cruiser.
+A couple of years ago if you walked into any bicycle shop there was the chance that you’d see an electric bicycle.
+There was maybe 1 or 2 on the floor, and it was most likely a city-style bike or beach cruiser.
 Now, if you walk into your local bike shop you’re likely to see a wide selection of electric bicycles – from commuters to cruisers, to mountain bikes.
 Electric mountain bikes have been popular over the years in Europe, but are finally making there way over to the United States.

 What is an Electric Mountain Bike?